-Holmes takes Spencer Ell for first time

-Local brews a fine finish at third eight
+Holmes takes Spencer Ell for first time Local brews a fine finish at third eight to some of his former stamping grounds, and Dave Nick from Cumbria was drafted in as a last minute replacement.

 The Spencer Ell this year was set in the hills north of Manchester at the Pendle & Craven Croquet Club, and had a distinctly north-west feel, writes Ian Lines.